chrisnorman7/rumour/rumour_editor/README.md

 - ⭕ Allow adding in-game entities to be added to the player's group.
 - ⭕ Create turn-by-turn combat between players and monsters.
 - ⭕ Add help pages for in-editor documentation.
-- ⭕ Add multiple quests.
-- ⭕ Each quest has multiple stages.
-Events in the game set these on the player.